nathanejohnson/intransport/README.md

 This is go http transport / client that will fetch intermediate certificates as needed.
 Additionally, this will verify stapled OCSP responses.
-In the event that a certificate is marked with must staple.
+In the event that a certificate is marked with must staple, a missing stapled OCSP in the response will cause an error.

 see https://tools.ietf.org/html/rfc7633